LibreELEC/documentation/how-to/mount_network_share.md

 #### 5. Enable the mount

-If the previous test worked, then please enable the service via:
+If the previous test worked, enable the service via:

 `systemctl enable storage-recordings.mount`